0947JavaReact/project-2---yawp-team1/README.md

 ## Getting Started
 ### Backend
 1. Have an account on AWS with an S3 bucket.
+2. Have an account on AWS with RDS and put settings into application.yaml.
-2. Have an email in order to change your password if you forget your password.
+3. Have an email in order to change your password if you forget your password.
-3. Have Java 8 runtime environment installed.
+4. Have Java 8 runtime environment installed.

 ### Frontend
 1. npm install